Why We Will Never Fly Air Asia Again (long haul)

 We had to check in twice coming home.

-After lining up for over 30 minutes, we were checked in with bags labelled all the way to Sydney.
+After lining up for over 30 minutes, we were checked in with bags labeled all the way to Sydney.
 We were then asked to move to another check in counter where we had to supply more information.
-We had to line up there for another 15 minutes for theme to check us through to Sydney again.
+We had to line up there for another 15 minutes for them to check us through to Sydney again.
 WTF?

 And we couldn’t stand the whole